kenliao94/activemq-helm-chart/README.md

 kubectl port-forward svc/my-activemq 8161:8161
 ```

-Then open http://localhost:8161 in your browser and login with the default credentials (admin/admin).
+Then open http://localhost:8161 in your browser and login with the configured credentials.

 ### OpenWire Connection